Pat Falken Smith: Career

 Smith served as head writer for Days of our Lives from 1975-77, where she earned a salary of $285,000 a year, considered very high for that time, which included $35,000 just for "thinking creatively."

 She won the "Outstanding Writing in a Drama Series" Daytime Emmy Award for Days of our Lives in 1976 and 1977.
-She returned to Days of our Lives in 1981 where she introduced the Brady and DiMera families.
+She returned to Days of our Lives in 1981 where she introduced the Brady and DiMera families, as well as Abe Craver, who is the longest running African American character in daytime.

 Smith succeeded Douglas Marland as head writer of ABC Daytime's General Hospital from 1979 to 1981.
 With Smith as writer and Gloria Monty as producer, the show remained at the top of the daytime ratings roster.
 Smith was reported to be the highest paid writer in broadcasting history when she left General Hospital in 1981, at $1 million per year.

 Smith then went to Guiding Light in 1982, where she again succeeded Marland as head writer.
 Her stint at GL was short, lasting only one cycle of 13 weeks.
 She went on to serve as head writer of Ryan's Hope before returning as head writer of General Hospital two more times in the 1980s.
 (1985-1986, 1988-1989).